Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Introduction

-see for instance~\cite[Chap.
-2]{ln}.
 The lengthscale of the support of $\mu_\infty$, independent of $N$, is of order~$1$, it is called the {\it macroscopic scale}, while the typical interparticle distance is of order $N^{-1/\d}$ and is called the {\it microscopic scale} or \emph{microscale}.
 Intermediate lengthscales are called \emph{mesoscales}.